 Facial gua sha creates an instant glow and strong vitality boost in a matter of minutes.
 As part of a regular self-care routine, facial gua sha gives your face a significantly more radiant, lifted and toned appearance.
 You don’t have to be a trained beauty therapist to enjoy the results of facial gua sha.
 With Yin Your Skin®, you can learn the methods quickly and get to see visible results in your own home spa.

-Facial Gua sha is an effective treatment for aging skin that has long-term results, making it an excellent alternative to fillers and Botox.
+Facial gua sha is an effective treatment for aging skin that has long-term results, making it an excellent alternative to fillers and Botox.
 Instead of preventing signs of aging, the aim of facial gua sha is to make you a more vibrant and healthier version of yourself.

-The Yin Your Skin® online course includes four gua sha basic techniques: Firming, Brightening and Lifting Treatment (20 min.), Treatment for Reducing Swelling and Removing Metabolic Waste (10 min.), Instant Beauty Fix and Glow (3 min.) and Quick Anti-Stress Treatment for the Body (3 min.).
+The Yin Your Skin® online course includes four facial gua sha basic techniques: Firming, Brightening and Lifting Treatment (20 min.), Treatment for Reducing Puffiness and Removing Metabolic Waste (10 min.), Instant Beauty Fix and Glow (3 min.) and Quick Anti-Stress Treatment for the Body (3 min.).
 The online course includes written materials and videos to teach you the basics in facial gua sha for home care.
 You will learn how different emotions are reflected on the face and what various skin issues and signs are trying to tell you.
 You will have access to detailed illustrations on facial and head meridians and acupoints and facial and neck lymph nodes.